kubedb/docs/docs/guides/mssqlserver/clustering/dag_cluster.md

         url: "10.2.0.236" # Replace with the reachable LoadBalancer IP/hostname of this AG
       remote:
         name: ag2
-        url: "10.2.0.181" # Replace with the reachable LoadBalancer IP/hostname of the future secondary AG
+        url: "10.2.0.181" # Replace with the reachable LoadBalancer IP/hostname of the secondary AG
   tls:
     issuerRef:
       name: mssqlserver-ca-issuer
       kind: Issuer
       apiGroup: "cert-manager.io"
+    clientTLS: false
   podTemplate:
     spec:
       containers: